generate_before_header

 January 6, 2021

-• The House Select Committee investigating the Jan.
-6 attack on the Capitol recommended contempt of Congress charges against Clark when he refused to answer their questions or deliver documents.
-“It’s astounding that someone who so recently held a position of public trust to uphold the Constitution would now hide behind vague claims of privilege by a former President, refuse to answer questions about an attack on our democracy, and continue an assault on the rule of law,” noted Committee Chairman Bennie Thompson (R-Miss.).
+• The House Select Committee investigating the attack on the Capitol recommended contempt of Congress charges against Clark when he refused to answer their questions or deliver documents.
+“It’s astounding that someone who so recently held a position of public trust to uphold the Constitution would now hide behind vague claims of privilege by a former President, refuse to answer questions about an attack on our democracy, and continue an assault on the rule of law,” noted Committee Chairman Bennie Thompson (D-Miss.).

 The Big Lie